 - Lost in Space Forever (1998 documentary): https://www.youtube.com/watch?v=TyWolAqd4j0

 Anticipation is high!
 Expectations are high!
-Netflix is premiering the new series of Lost in Space on April 13, 2018.
-We don’t have the full details on the new chariot yet – except that there will be two (and a trailer)!
+Netflix premiered the new series of Lost in Space on April 13, 2018.
+And we are learning about the details of the new Chariot – such as that there are two (and a trailer)!